 Employers information for lump sum donations through payroll

 When you set up a lump sum donation payroll scheme you must ensure that the nominated charity is established in Jersey and exempt from income tax.
 The charity will be able to provide a letter from the Jersey Taxes Office confirming they 'are exempt under Article 115(a)' as proof of this.

-Each employee must complete a lump sum payroll donation form and when the total collected is distributed to the nominated charity it must include a schedule detailing the following information for each employee who has donated:
+When the total collected is given to the charity you must include a schedule with the following information for each employee who has donated:

 - tax reference